Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

-Table~\ref {tab:main_results} shows that reasoning LLMs surpass general LLMs in input and output prediction.
-Reasoning LLMs benefit from additional supervised fine-tuning that enhances their reasoning overall, and our results show that reasoning ability generalizes to code reasoning.
-For a deeper analysis, we further looked into unique and overlapping reasoning problems in each model's family success in predicting their inputs or outputs.
+Table~\ref {tab:main_results} shows that reasoning LLMs (with high reasoning efforts) surpass their low-reasoning or non-reasoning versions in input and output prediction.
+Reasoning LLMs benefit from additional supervised fine-tuning and reinforcement learning that enhances their reasoning overall, and our results show that reasoning ability generalizes to code reasoning.
+For a deeper analysis, we looked into successful, unique, and overlapping reasoning problems in each model's family, concerning both input and output prediction.

-Figure~\ref{fig:reasoning-general-comparison} shows the comparison between reasoning and general LLMs in each family (columns) for each difficulty level (rows), separated for input and output prediction.
-Overall, \textbf{reasoning models can reason about more unique problems compared to general LLMs}, except for \gemini-2.5-Pro under \emph{Hard} problems.
-Despite the overall superiority, we can observe that there are $46$ cases where general LLMs correctly reason about inputs or outputs, but their counterpart reasoning LLM fails.
-Our analysis of these cases does not show a consistent pattern.
-We speculate this observation is due to \emph{Inverse-Difficulty Scaling} effect, i.e., advanced LLMs that succeed in more complex tasks may fail in cases that precedents models can succeed~\cite{zhou2024larger}.
+Figure~\ref{fig:reasoning-general-comparison} shows the comparison between different reasoning efforts in each family (columns) for each complexity category (rows), separated for input and output prediction.
+Overall, \textbf{models with high reasoning efforts can reason about more unique problems compared to low-/non-reasoning LLMs}.
+Despite the overall superiority, we can observe that there are $129$ cases where low-/non-reasoning LLMs correctly reason about inputs or outputs, but their counterpart reasoning LLM fails.
+We speculate this is due to \emph{Inverse Scaling in Test-Time Compute}, i.e., enabling higher reasoning effort or longer chains of thought can sometimes degrade accuracy, causing the model to overthink and arrive at an incorrect answer even when a lower-effort setting succeeds~\cite{gema2025inverse}.